Samcil/R-stuff/README.md

+# R-stuff
-# R-stuffA line I wrote on my local computer.
+A line I wrote on my local computer.